In dentistry, where the demands of patient care and business management intertwine, practice owners often experience the complex challenge of…

 California law prohibits the inclusion of noncompete clauses in employment contracts, voids existing contracts that include noncompete clauses and requires employers to notify employees that the noncompete clauses in their agreements are considered void.

-California dental practices are required to establish, implement and maintain a workplace violence prevention plan.
-CDA resources can help members comply.
+California businesses open to the public are required to establish and maintain a workplace violence prevention plan.
+CDA resources help members comply.

 Software that incorporates mandated breaks into scheduling and notifies employees about their required meal and rest periods can save employers from fines, lawsuits and closure.